Wyoming Seminary

 Wyoming Seminary, founded in 1844, is a Methodist college preparatory school located in the Wyoming Valley of Northeastern Pennsylvania.
-The "Lower School," which consists of preschool - 8th-grade students, is located in Forty Fort.
-The "Upper School," comprising 9th-grade to postgraduate students, is located in Kingston.
+The "Lower School," which consists of preschool to eighth-grade students, is located in Forty Fort.
+The "Upper School," comprising ninth-grade to postgraduate students, is located in Kingston.
 It is near the Susquehanna River and the city of Wilkes-Barre.
 Locally and in some publications, it is sometimes referred to as "Sem."
 As a boarding school, only Upper School students may board on campus.
 Slightly more than one-third of the Upper School student body resides on campus.

 History

 Founding and early years (1844–1892)

-Methodist Church leaders founded Wyoming Seminary in 1844 at the instigation of the Rev. George Peck.
+Methodist Church leaders founded Wyoming Seminary in 1844 at the instigation of Rev. George Peck.
 The school's first president was Rueben Nelson, and in its first year, 138 students enrolled — 69 boys and 69 girls from Pennsylvania and New York.
 At the time, Kingston was a rural village, and the school raised livestock, grew its own produce, and built a smokehouse to preserve meat for the winter.
 As the town industrialized, the school grew, adding a dedicated business school and establishing a college preparatory program.
 While the school remains affiliated with the United Methodist Church, it welcomes students from all religious backgrounds.